prkusr/Aspect-Based-Opinion-Mining-of-twitter-data-for-popular-products/README.md

-# SparkBusters
-The idea of this project is to visualise aspect-based opinion of certain products (electronics specifically) based on demographics, sentiments and heat maps.
-A user can see opinions and sentiments of people for a particular product of a particular electronics brand on a heat map.
-The user can change demographics (location, gender, age-group) etc. to have get a better analysis of what people like or don't like about a particular product.
-This application can be helpful to companies who want to have get an idea of how the response of people in a particular location is when a product is launched.

-# Project Application
-This project can help electronic companies to get **real time opinions** of their certain products which are launched recently.
-Also, they can focus on what particular aspect of that product people like or don't like demographically on a user friendly heat map.

-# Project Deployment
+#SparkBusters

+The idea of the project is to visualize the aspect-based opinions of a given product in real time as a heat map based on demographics.
+A user can see the twitter sentiment for a given a product ona  heat map.
+This applications would be usefull for companies who would want to see how any product is being recieved by the public.

+###Getting Started

+**_Prerequisites_**
+1. Spark
+2. Kafka
+3. React.JS

+**_Installing_**
+1. Clone or download the repository
+2. Run index.html

+###Deployment

+###Built With
+1. Spark
+2. Kafka
+3. Standford's Core NLP
+4. React.js

+###Authors